-11 Biomonitoring Results
+10 Biomonitoring Results

-The SASS5 score (see SASS5 score sheet in the Appendix) at 65 was rather high for a mature river on a coastal plain, with a high number of taxa.
+The SASS5 score (see SASS5 score sheet in the Appendix) at 47 was an average score for a mature river on a coastal plain, but with a high number of taxa.
 However, the aquatic invertebrates were of the low-scoring type, with the result that the ASPT amounted to only 4.3.
-The score represented a class D (Figure 11), which signifies a "Fair" state-of-the-river.
+The score represented a class D (Figure 19), which signifies a "Fair" state-of-the-river.

 To put the classification into perspective, from 2015 to 2017 samples were taken for a previous project at the Moredou Poultry Farm near Gouda, some 23km downstream, as the crow flies.
-Most of these samples resulted in a class D as well (Figure 1).
-The SASS5 score at Zwartfontein was generally higher than those at Moredou, but the ASPT more or less the same (Figure 1).
+Most of these samples resulted in a class D as well (Figure 19).
+The SASS5 score at Bonathaba was generally higher than those at Moredou, but the ASPT more or less the same (Figure 1).
 There are more impacts downstream, such as an abattoir and a dairy farm, which could explain the lower score at Moredou, but then the entire Berg River is impacted.
-Upstream of Zwartfontein are numerous sources of agricultural return flow, wastewater treatment works and urban storm water.
+Upstream of Bonathaba are numerous sources of agricultural return flow, wastewater treatment works and urban storm water.